techsev/resume/README.md

 * Work with Department manager to quote hours required for client work.

-* Depending on scope of work / budget of client, either hand code a website using various frameworks or simply setup a Wordpress site using either a pre-existing theme or a custom theme created by the graphic designers.
+* Depending on scope of work / budget of client, either hand code a website using various frameworks or simply setup a Wordpress site using either a preexisting theme or a custom theme created by the graphic designers.

 * Install and maintain various SEO tools on client Wordpress sites and make changes to sites based on feedback and recommendation from the SEO team in India.